nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/guides/setup-incremental-builds.md

 },
 ```

-> Please note that it is important to keep the `outputs` property in sync with the `dest` property in the file `ng-package.json` located inside the library root.
-When a library is generated, this is configured correctly, but if the path is later changed in `ng-package.json`, it needs to be updated as well in the project configuration.

-## Adjust the app executor

-Change your Angular app’s “build” target executor to `@nrwl/angular:webpack-browser` and the “serve” target executor to `@nrwl/web:file-server` as shown below:
+Change your Angular app’s executor to @nrwl/angular:webpack-browser and the “serve” executor to @nrwl/web:file-server instead.

 ```json
 "app0": {